commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 The dry lab has the function to organize, sort and annotate data.
 Depend on the software used, raw files has to be convert in open source format but this modification can introduce errors.

-The data treatment required 10 following steps [^7]:
+The data treatment required 10 following steps:
 1. Data import
 2. MS peak detection
 3. Chromatogram building